simrans4258/music-game/prep/plan.md

 - [] check through any bugs in code (Nancy & Simran)
 - [] finish up any codes (Nancy & Simran)

+#### Instructions for game
+- use arrow keys to move
+- use SPACE bar to jump
+- match your commands to the beat of the music
+- solve math problems to avoid obstacles
+- if you miss a beat/obstacle, its game over
+- get through all the obstacles and match the beats to win the game!

 <!-- EXAMPLE

 ## Tool: APIs